Karrin Allyson

-Karrin Allyson (pronounced /'kɑːrᵻn/ KAR-in; born Karrin Allyson Schoonover on July 27, 1963) is an American jazz vocalist.
+Karrin Allyson (/'kɑːrɪn/; born Karrin Allyson Schoonover on July 27, 1963) is an American jazz vocalist.
 She has been nominated for five Grammy Awards and has received positive reviews from several prominent sources, including the New York Times, which has called her a "singer with a feline touch and impeccable intonation."

 Early life and education

 Karrin Allyson was born in Great Bend, Kansas; her father was a Lutheran minister and her mother was a psychotherapist, teacher, and classical pianist.
 She grew up in Omaha, Nebraska, and spent her last year of high school in San Francisco.
 In her youth, she studied classical piano, sang at her local church and in musical theatre, and also began songwriting.

 Allyson attended the University of Nebraska Omaha on a classical piano scholarship; she majored in classical piano and minored in French.
 She was lead singer for an all-female rock band called Tomboy.
 She also developed an avid interest in jazz, performing both in a jazz swing choir in college and in her own jazz ensemble, which had gigs at venues in Omaha.
 In 2022 she was awarded an honorary Doctor of Fine Arts degree from The University of Nebraska Omaha.